 Part of the Compensation Committee's process of structuring and setting executive compensation includes conducting annually, with the assistance of its consultant, a detailed pay and performance analysis of compensation for the Company's executive officers relative to the pay and performance of executives occupying similar positions in its peer group.
-The results of these analyses, including the analyses done in 2018 for 2015 to 2017 performance, show that the Company's financial performance during this three-year period (which includes various metrics), as measured for compensation purposes, was generally at or above the peer group's median.
+The results of these analyses, including the analyses completed in 2019 for 2016 to 2018 performance, show that the Company's financial performance during this three-year period (which includes various metrics), as measured for compensation purposes, was generally at or above the peer group's median.
 Total compensation levels as compared to the Company's peer group are well-aligned with this performance and each officer's tenure.

 Because the Company has Co-CEOs, we benchmark their compensation against the average of the compensation provided to the peer CEO and that company's second-highest paid executive.
+This approach produces a benchmark that is typically 20% to 30% below the peer CEOs, depending on the component of pay examined.
 Since the Co-CEOs share the responsibility of leading the Company, we believe this method provides a fairer benchmark of competitive pay than a comparison of their pay to peer CEOs.
+It should be noted that some proxy advisory firms utilize comparison methodologies that combine the compensation of our two Co-CEOs when benchmarking against peer companies.
+Because we have Co-CEOs, we are required to annually report a total of six NEOs.
+To enable a fair comparison of our NEO compensation to that of our peers, we consider only the compensation of our top five NEOs (i.e., the Co-CEOs and three others).
+This approach avoids an inequitable result in which six of our officers are compared to five officers at our peers.